bilalcaliskan/varnish-cache-invalidator/README.md

 [sample deployment file](deployment/sample.yaml).
 Here is the list of arguments you can pass:

 ```
---masterUrl             Additional url to kube-apiserver.
-There is no need to specify anything here
-                        since we are using serviceAccount to access kube-apiserver.
-Defaults to "".
---kubeconfigPath        KubeConfigPath is the path of the kubeconfig file to access the cluster.
+--inCluster             InCluster is the boolean flag if varnish-cache-invalidator is running inside cluster or not,
-                        Defaults to ~/.kube/config
+                        defaults to true
 --varnishNamespace      VarnishNamespace is the namespace of the target Varnish pods, defaults to default namespace
 --varnishLabel          VarnishLabel is the label to select proper Varnish pods, defaults to app=varnish
---inCluster             InCluster is the boolean flag if varnish-cache-invalidator is running inside cluster or not,
-                        defaults to true
 --targetHosts           TargetHosts used when our Varnish instances(comma seperated) are not running in Kubernetes as
                         a pod, required for standalone Varnish instances, defaults to ''